COSC1173/Lab00/README.md

 | Package Explorer is empty after import | The archive contained a nested folder without `.project`. | Re-import selecting the folder that directly contains `.project` and `src`. |

 ---

-## 11. Instructor Notes on Pacing

-The 60-minute budget assumes a co-located lab with one instructor and one assistant for 25 students.
-Realistic contingencies:

-- **Segments 1–3 (25 min) are non-negotiable.** Every student must reach Checkpoint 2.
-Do not advance the room until they have.
-- **Segment 5 (debugger) is the first candidate for compression.** If the room is behind schedule, demonstrate it on the projector and defer hands-on practice to Lab 01.
-- **Segment 6 is the second candidate for deferral,** but only if the Classroom assignment is not due before the next meeting.
-Students who leave without a cloned repository will consume support time later.
-- **Expect the credential prompt in Step 27 to be the largest single time sink.** Institutions requiring personal access tokens should distribute token-creation instructions in advance of the lab, not during it.